MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-multitargeting-overview.md

 By using MSBuild, you can compile an application to run on any one of several versions of the .NET Framework, and on any one of several system platforms.
 For example, you can compile an application to run on the .NET Framework 2.0 on a 32-bit platform, and compile the same application to run on the .NET Framework 4.5 on a 64-bit platform.

 > [!NOTE]
 > This article describes an older type of multitargeting that applies to .NET Framework builds in which a project can target only one framework and only one platform at a time.
-In .NET Core and .NET 5 and later, you can use true multitargeting by using the `TargetFrameworks` (plural) property in a project file.
+In .NET Core and .NET 5 and later, you can use a newer type of multitargeting by using the `TargetFrameworks` (plural) property in a project file.
 When you build with `dotnet build` or similar .NET CLI commands, or with Visual Studio after reloading the project, your build uses the newer type of multitargeting, in which multiple builds occur, once for each target framework listed.
 See [Target frameworks](/dotnet/standard/frameworks).

  These are some of the features of MSBuild targeting: